Hanna Reitsch: Death

-Reitsch died of a heart attack in Frankfurt at the age of 67, on 24 August 1979.
+Reitsch died suddenly from an apparent heart attack in Frankfurt at the age of 67, on 24 August 1979.
 She had never married.
 She is buried in the Reitsch family grave in the Salzburger Kommunalfriedhof.

-Former British test pilot and Royal Navy officer Eric Brown said he received a letter from Reitsch in early August 1979 in which she said, "It began in the bunker, there it shall end."
-Within weeks she was dead.
-Brown speculated that Reitsch had taken the cyanide capsule Hitler had given her in the bunker and that she had taken it as part of a suicide pact with Greim.
-There is no record of an autopsy.
+Former British pilot Eric Brown said he received a letter from Reitsch in early August 1979, in which she said, "It began in the bunker, there it shall end."
+Within weeks, she was dead from an apparent heart attack.
+Brown however, speculated that Reitsch had taken the cyanide capsule Hitler had given her in the bunker and that she had taken it as part of a suicide pact with Greim.
+There is no record of a postmortem.